 Personal legal documents and items of sentimental value you may want to move yourself, even if your mover is willing to take care of them.

 Sentimental items and confidential information should remain in your possession.

 Personal – photo and wedding albums, framed photos, physical and digital files, desktop and laptop computers, cellphones, tablets

 Legal documents – vehicle titles, insurance policies, wills, birth and marriage certificates, divorce decrees, all banking and credit card information, and medical records.

 Refrigerated, frozen food, and produce can spoil.

 If you have an ice chest that can keep food frozen or cold during travel, you can transport these items.

-Moving is stressful, however planning ahead it will allow you to arrive in your new home with all your belongings and help ease the stress of moving day, Congratulations!
+Moving is stressful, however planning ahead will allow you to arrive in your new home with all your belongings and help ease the stress of moving day.
+Congratulations!